eclipse-sumo/sumo/docs/web/docs/sumo-gui.md

 - Under a meso-simulation: No lane can be selected/shown. "segment" information will be displayed by right-clicking an edge or further choosing "Show Parameter" (see the example image below).
   ![segment_example](https://github.com/eclipse-sumo/sumo/assets/26454969/74eee4d2-5799-4a0e-a96e-6032bef34a3a)
-- Under a mirco-simulation: Each lane ID can be displayed by mause overing, when the icon "View Tooltips" is toggled.
+- Under a micro-simulation: Each lane ID can be displayed by mouse hovering, when the icon "View Tooltips" is toggled.
   Each lane can be selected.
 - If specific models are used, e.g. sublane and IDM, the respective information can be seen by right-clicking a road user (vehicle, pedestrian,train...) and further choosing "Show Parameter".